githubschool/ol1/_posts/0000-01-04-willianribeirosouza.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Droidtocat to the rescue!"
 ---

 The first law of robotics is...